bloomberg/chef-bach/bootstrap.md

 Login to new VM.

-If using NAT, port 22 inbound may be blocked; so, set up interface on eth0 hostonlyif.
-Add to /etc/network/interfaces on bcpc-bootstrap:
+If using NAT, port 22 inbound may be blocked; so, set up the other interfaces on the hostonlyif ifaces (eth0-2).
+Add to /etc/network/interfaces on
+bcpc-bootstrap:

 ```
+# Static interfaces
 auto eth0
 iface eth0 inet static
   address 10.0.100.1
+  netmask 255.255.255.0

+auto eth1
+iface eth1 inet static
+  address 172.16.100.1
+  netmask 255.255.255.0

+auto eth2
+iface eth2 inet static
+  address 192.168.100.1
   netmask 255.255.255.0
 ```